nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-new-tab.md

 ---
-title: 'HOWTO: Insert a New Tab'
+title: 'HOWTO: Insert a New Search Tab'
 description: Learn how to add a new tab to a custom document type.
 review:
   comment: ''